JuelHossain/todos-app-redux/README.md

 - Completed and Incompleted Todos are now Separeted.
 - Completed todos have only two functions one is to make it incomplete again another is to delete it.
 - completed to section has its own delete all completed todos feature.
+- all completed button will work now because it is now changing the data to the server.